 After a multi-year test program, Kalsi Engineering is pleased to announce the new KLS high pressure lip seal.
 These spring-loaded lip seals are for applications with unidirectional rotation.
 Initial testing was performed at a surface speed of 543 feet per minute (2.76 m/s) with pressures up to 1,000 psi (6.89 MPa).
 Subsequent testing was performed at a surface speed of 543 feet per minute (0.7 m/s) and a fluid pressure of 1,500 psi (10.34 MPa).

 The ability to perform well under such high differential pressure is the result of hydrodynamic interfacial lubrication provided by the patented wave geometry on the low pressure end of the seal.
-Seals with the same general cross-sectional design, but without the waves, failed in a few hours at only 500 psi (3.45 MPa) and a surface speed of 543 feet per minute (2.76 m/s).
+Conventional PTFE lip seals with the same general cross-sectional design, but without the waves, failed in a few hours at only 500 psi (3.45 MPa) and a surface speed of 543 feet per minute (2.76 m/s).